Bioretention

 Bioretention is the process in which contaminants and sedimentation are removed from stormwater runoff.
 The main objective of the bioretention cell is to attenuate peak runoff as well as to remove stormwater runoff pollutants.

 Construction of a bioretention area

 Stormwater is firstly directed into the designed treatment area, which conventionally consists of a sand bed (which serves as a transition to the actual soil), a filter media layer (which consists of layered materials of various composition), and plants atop the filter media.
 Various soil amendment such as water treatment residue (WTR), Coconut husk, biochar etc have been proposed over the years.
 These materials were reported to have enhanced performance in terms of pollutant removal.
 Runoff passes first over or through a sand bed, which slows the runoff's velocity, distributes it evenly along the length of the ponding area, which consists of a surface organic layer and/or groundcover and the underlying planting soil.
 Stored water in the bioretention area planting soil exfiltrates over a period of days into the underlying soils.

+Pollutant Treatment Mechanisms

+The term "Bioretention" refers to the fact that the biomass in the treatment media, such as plants and bacteria, retains, absorbs, breaks down, and cycles contaminants found in runoff.
+It is the “bio” mass that “retains” and changes the pollutants.These biological processes are essential for transforming harmful pollutants into less toxic forms before they reach downstream water bodies.
+Over time, microbial communities within the soil matrix adapt to local pollutant loads, enhancing the long-term treatment efficiency of the system.
+Filtration, adsorption, chemical transformation, and biological degradation are the main methods of pollutant treatment in bioretention.Filtration primarily removes suspended solids, while adsorption binds dissolved contaminants to soil or organic particles.
+Chemical and biological mechanisms work together to reduce nutrient concentrations and degrade hydrocarbons and pathogens.